 With most of us spending more time at home, there’s a growing desire for versatile spaces that can be used for different activities, whether it’s working, exercising or entertaining.
 As a result, we’re seeing the rise of the multi-purpose outdoor area, which might include anything from an outdoor bar, built-in reading nook, outdoor television screen for family entertaining, work space or a dedicated spot for yoga or meditation.

 An outdoor fireplace or firepit is the perfect addition to any alfresco area to ensure you can make the most of your space all year round.
 Position outdoor sofas and chairs around your fireplace for a cosy, conversational set up, demonstrated here in the Arlington from our T-Range.

 5. Next-level outdoor cooking

-Fully equipped outdoor kitchens, complete with all the bells and whistles – barbeque, storage, sink and beverage fridge – are still high on homeowners’ wish lists for 2021.
-But trends show that we’re thinking beyond the grill; outdoor pizza ovens and low ‘n’ slow smokers are being added to the outdoor-cooking repertoire in 2021, giving you the option to transform your next barbeque into a multi-faceted culinary experience.
+Fully equipped outdoor kitchens, complete with all the bells and whistles – barbeque, storage, sink and beverage fridge – are still high on homeowners’ wish lists.
+But trends show that we’re thinking beyond the grill; outdoor pizza ovens and low ‘n’ slow smokers are being added to the outdoor-cooking repertoire, giving you the option to transform your next barbeque into a multi-faceted culinary experience.